 The curriculum, or course of study, is emergent and originates from the children’s ideas and interests.
 For example, children in our preschool were interested in learning about bridges – teachers observed children building them in the block area and listened to their questions about the differences between tunnels and bridges.
 We walked to the engineering quad on the UMass campus with pencils and journals to sketch real bridges.
 The drawings and photographs sparked discussions related to bridge building in our classroom, and concepts such as “over vs. under” were uncovered, not taught.
 The children were then invited to construct a real bridge in our classroom using wood and hammers, nails, screwdrivers and screws.

 Projects or topics of study can be short or long-term, evolving as children learn and/or ask new questions, and discover new problems to solve.
-Inquiry and problem-solving are a major focus of the Reggio approach.
+Inquiry and problem-solving are a major focus of the Reggio early learning approach.

 THE ROLE OF THE TEACHER

 The parent is considered the child’s first teacher.
 Parents are highly respected and valued in a Reggio classroom.
 They are encouraged to participate in the program as much as they would like to – perhaps a parent could talk about their talents or hobbies with the children.
 Many topics for future discussions result from a parents visit.
-For example, a parent visited our classroom in February to help children learn about tapping a Maple tree for its sap.
+For example, a parent visited our early learning centre in February to help children learn about tapping a Maple tree for its sap.
 The parent then cooked the sap and made maple syrup with the children, and pancakes for snack.
 The process was documented with photographs of the group activity and children’s artwork of trees and sap.
 The children were encouraged to wonder why sap was clear when it came from the tree and then amber when poured over the pancakes.
-A strong community is established within the school as parents become actively involved with teachers and their children’s learning.
+A strong community is established within the early childhood centre as parents become actively involved with teachers and their children’s learning.

-The classroom environment is considered to be the child’s third teacher, and is carefully designed to be a warm and inviting place for both children and adults.
+The early childhood classroom environment is considered to be the child’s third teacher, and is carefully designed to be a warm and inviting place for both children and adults.
 Teachers capitalize on natural light, inviting children and to paint and sketch in it frequently.
 There are many plants and “homey” touches in the space to support a close home-school connection.
 The teachers often place mirrors in interesting places around the classroom.
 The materials are beautifully displayed in baskets to invite children to come and play with them.
 The layout of the physical space can include a common space for children to gather for group work and play.
 Children’s artwork and documentation panels are beautifully displayed on the walls throughout the school.